 The results are expected to be published in 2017 and 2018.

 The BAI facilitated the inclusion of Ireland in this international research project as part of its work on media plurality in Ireland.
 To maximise the use of the data, the BAI partnered with the Institute of Future Media and Journalism (FuJo) at DCU to produce a more detailed Irish specific report.

 2015 Sectoral needs analysis

 This is a joint venture between the Irish Film Board and the BAl and involves the production of a National Strategy for the development of skills and talents of those within the audiovisual industry (e.g. writers, producers, actors).
-It is expected that the final report will be published in early 2016.
+It is expected that the final report will be published in 2017.

 The JNLR (Joint National Listenership Research) is a joint industry research project conducted on behalf of the Irish radio industry.

 The primary objective of the JNLR survey is to provide reliable estimates of audiences to National, Regional and Local Radio, as a basis for the planning of advertising schedules.
 The secondary objective is to provide radio audience estimates to facilitate programming analysis/planning.
 Reports are published on a quarterly basis each year.

 The JNLR summary information tables are available in the publications section of this website.

 Media Research Funding Scheme